Rio-dapp/libra-csharp-sdk/README.md

 Console.WriteLine(account.Proof);
 ```

-## This Sdk is used in the followwing example:
+## This Sdk is used in the following example:
 [libraview.org](https://libraview.org)